Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/region_cn470_implementation.md

 | 26 MHz Plan A | 10 |
 | 26 MHz Plan B | 15 |

+Since there are no join channels in case of ABP devices, we will define a convention as to which channel index should be used for each channel plan.
+The suggested way would be to use the lowest index for each of the 4 channel plans, as in the table above.

-The region will first check if a join channel is set in the reported properties and, if not, it will retrieve it from desired properties.
+In the implementation of the region, we will first check if a join channel is set in the reported properties and, if not, we will retrieve it from desired properties.
+This will also give us the information whether a given device is an OTAA or ABP device.
+This is needed when calculating the RX2 default frequency.
+In case of OTAA devices we need to calculated it using the join channel index but in case of ABP it's a constant value.